holaholu/ecommerce_dash/README.md

 - **Dashboard**: A central hub for viewing key metrics and insights.
 - **Products Management**: Interface for managing product listings.
 - **Orders Management**: Tools for tracking and managing customer orders.
-- **Analytics**: Visualizations and reports on sales and customer data.
 - **Customers Management**: Manage customer information and interactions.

 ## Tech Stack